trueos/trueos-docs/trueos-handbook/preinstall.rst

   laptop is a ThinkPad,
   `ThinkWiki <http://www.thinkwiki.org/wiki/ThinkWiki>`_ is an excellent resource.
-For other types of laptops, try reading the "SYSCTL VARIABLES" section of :command:`man 4 acpi` and check to see if there is an ACPI man page specific to the laptop's vendor by typing :command:`apropos acpi.` The
+For other types of laptops, try reading the *SYSCTL VARIABLES* section of :command:`man 4 acpi` and check to see if there is an ACPI man page specific to the laptop's vendor by typing :command:`apropos acpi.` The
   `Tuning with sysctl(8) <http://www.freebsd.org/doc/en/books/handbook/configtuning-sysctl.html>`_